wp-plugins/random-file/readme.txt

 * Unless you limit the file search to only include a particular extension (via `$extensions` argument), all files in the specified `$dir` will be under consideration for random selection

-* Can be run inside or outside of "the loop."
+* Can be run inside or outside of "the loop"

 == Installation ==

-1. Unzip `random-file.zip` inside the `/wp-content/plugins/` directory, or upload `random-file.php` to `/wp-content/plugins/`
+1. Unzip `random-file.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Make use of the `c2c_random_file()` template function in your template (see examples below).